saisandeep-analytics/saisandeep-analytics/README.md

 During my tenure as Restaurant Manager, the focus was never just on daily operations — it was on owning the numbers.
 By tracking 10+ KPIs weekly using platforms like ClearView and Malpac:

-- 📉 Reduced food and labour costs by **10–15%** through data-driven forecasting
+ 📉 Reduced food & labour costs by **10–15%** through data-driven forecasting
 - 📈 Improved store audit scores from **88% to 98%** within a year
+- 💰 Tracked SkipTheDishes revenue metrics — **470 monthly orders, $7,902 revenue, 8.9/10 platform score**
+- 🗓️ Optimised workforce scheduling using Ameego — reduced labour cost by **8–12%**
-- 🏆 Led team to the **Tim Hortons Diamond Award** — the highest performance tier
+- 🏆 Led team to the **Tim Hortons Diamond Award** (2023 & 2024) — highest performance tier
+- 🥇 Recognised twice with the **Manager In Action Award** (Q3 2023 & Q4 2024)
 ---

 ## 🧰 Technical Skills